actswartz/ansible/SDWAN2/jinja_std.md

 ---

-## Lab 3 — Interfaces with Loops & Conditionals
+## Lab 3 — Interface IP Addressing

-We’ll create interface configs and use an `if` statement to optionally enable portfast.
+We’ll create interface configs with a description and an IP address.

 ### Variables